discord-extensions-archived/CSS-Snippets/README.md

 ### If you'd like to import all of these snippets, go to your Themes folder, open a command prompt / powershell / terminal / or git bash and run:

 	git clone https://github.com/LuckFire/CSS-Snippets
+### After importing them, you'll have to drag them all out of the CSS-Snippets folder into your theme folder.
+I still suggest just grabbing every import link listed below and using them since it's easier, but do as you wish.

 ## More Rounded Borders